“This Cape is a most stately thing and the fairest cape we saw in the whole circumference

 Welcome to the third oldest surviving formal settlement in South Africa.

 Hout Bay is the third oldest formal settlement in South Africa.
 It’s modern history goes back to the establishment of a Cape Town in 1652 but it was visited by the Portuguese and the British many years before.
 The Goringhaicona and previous nomadic Khoina clans may have frequented the area for a thousand years or more previously.
 Hout Bay is about 20 Km South of Cape Town on the Westward side of the Cape Peninsula, the most

-Important Note:- This website uses Adobe Flash Player which enables you to see galleries of Photographs of our activities.
+Important Note:- This website uses Adobe Flash Player which enables you to see Galleries of Photographs of our activities.
 If you do not have Adobe Flash Player it is free and can be downloaded onto most PCs.
 To do so go to the www.Adobe.com site and you will get instructions as to how it can be downloaded.

 Hout Bay Heritage Trust - Helping to build Community Pride.